-There are five electric vehicle (EV) dual charging points available for public use in the borough:
+There are five electric vehicle (EV) dual charging points available for public use in our car parks:

 How does it work?

 The EV charging points are operated by BP Pulse.
 Users need to register on the BP Pulse website to obtain a card to operate the posts.
 You can also search the website to find your nearest charge point.

 How much does it cost?